Step 4 – after you apply

 We'll start processing applications as soon as applications have closed.

-- If it's possible to offer your child more than one secondary school place, you'll be offered the school that was ranked higher on your application.
+- If it's possible to offer your child more than one primary school place, you'll be offered the school that was ranked higher on your application.

 - For all schools where the total number of preferences received is equal to, or less than the number of places available (the published admission number), all applications who have expressed the school as a preference will be offered a place.